Skip to main content

 Alcohol use disorder (AUD) is a medical condition marked by an inability to control alcohol use despite negative consequences.

-People with alcohol addiction may find it hard to stop drinking even when they want to.
-This can lead to problems at work, home, and social situations.
-The condition is also known as alcoholism and can cause changes in the brain and body over time.
+People with alcohol addiction, also known as alcoholism, may find it hard to stop drinking even when they want to.
+This can lead to problems at work, at home, and in social situations.
+This condition, without treatment, can cause changes in the brain and body over time that may become permanent.

 Recovery from alcohol addiction is possible with the right help and support.
 Fairland Recovery Center aims to reach people who are serious, focused, and willing to be held accountable.
-Treatment is a season of training ground because life is hard.
-It’s hard for all of us.
+We understand that life can be challenging, and it is made even more complicated when dealing with alcohol addiction, but our staff has the drive and desire to help you overcome that obstacle so that life-long recovery is achievable.

-We want our clients to pick their hard wisely and develop a sense of self, identity, focus, and purpose.
-We want them to learn how to navigate the journey of life and not have to always resort to alcohol as an escape.
+Our programs help clients develop a sense of self, identity, focus, and purpose.
+Through this, we help each individual learn how to navigate life’s journey and not have to always resort to alcohol as an escape.

 Understanding Alcohol Addiction

-Alcohol addiction is a complex condition that affects millions of people worldwide.
+Alcohol addiction, medically known as Alcohol Use Disorder, is a complex condition that affects millions of people worldwide.
 It involves a range of symptoms, progresses through distinct stages, and can be influenced by various risk factors, including genetics.

-Alcohol Use Disorder (AUD) is the medical term for alcohol addiction.
-It’s a chronic brain disorder marked by an impaired ability to stop or control alcohol use despite negative consequences.
+As a chronic brain disorder, it is marked by an impaired ability to stop or control alcohol use despite negative consequences.

-AUD can be mild, moderate, or severe.
-It includes what people often call alcohol abuse, alcohol dependence, and alcoholism.
+AUD can be mild, moderate, or severe, depending on the person and associated symptoms.
+This disorder often includes stages that people refer to as alcohol abuse, alcohol dependence, and alcoholism.

-The disorder affects a person’s thoughts, feelings, and behavior.
-It can impact work, relationships, and health.
+While this disorder affects a person’s thoughts, feelings, and behavior, it can also severely impact work, relationships, and overall health.

 Symptoms of Alcohol Use Disorder